quicwg/base-drafts/draft-ietf-quic-http.md

 SETTINGS frames MUST NOT be sent on any stream other than the control stream.
-If an endpoint receives a SETTINGS frame on a different stream, the endpoint MUST respond with a connection error of type H3_FRAME_UNEXPECTED.
+If an endpoint receives a SETTINGS frame on a different stream, the endpoint MUST respond with a stream error of type H3_FRAME_UNEXPECTED.

 SETTINGS parameters are not negotiated; they describe characteristics of the sending peer, which can be used by the receiving peer.
 However, a negotiation